cloudflare/workers-docs/workers-docs/src/content/tooling/wrangler/commands.md

 #### Parsing with jq

-  tail outputs each request as a JSON object, making it difficult to read directly.
-Parsing with jq makes it easy to pretty-print with colorization as well as select and format output as needed.
+`wrangler tail` outputs each request as a JSON object, making it difficult to read directly.
+Parsing requests with [jq](https://stedolan.github.io/jq) makes it easy to pretty-print with colorization, as well as select and format output as needed.

-  For example, this jq command will flatten console.log() statements:
+  For example, this `jq` command will flatten `console.log()` statements:

   ```shell
   wrangler tail | jq -r \